 The more significant change that’s happening today is the move from a flat 1.25x points earning rate to a tiered earning structure, in which you earn:

-3 MR points per dollar spent on dining
+3 MR points per dollar spent on dining in Canada

 2 MR points per dollar spent on travel purchases